schemathesis/schemathesis/README.rst

 **Other properties that could be tested**:

 - Any call will be processed in <50 ms - you can verify the app performance;
-- Any unauthorized access will end with 401 HTTP response code;
+- Any unauthorized access will end with a 401 HTTP response code;

-Each test function should have the ``case`` fixture, that represents a single test case.
+Each test function should have the ``case`` fixture, which represents a single test case.

 Important ``Case`` attributes: